qmk/qmk_firmware/docs/feature_userspace.md

-# Userspace: sharing code between keymaps
+# Userspace: Sharing Code Between Keymaps

 If you use more than one keyboard with a similar keymap, you might see the benefit in being able to share code between them.
 Create your own folder in `users/` named the same as your keymap (ideally your github username, `<name>`) with the following structure: